Teymarr/TeymarrP/index.md

 **If you are interested, you can explore some of my favorite projects I have worked on in my free time at the bottom of the page.**

-With a robust foundation in cybersecurity principles and practical applications, I am motivated to confront emerging threats and fortify digital environments. **If you require my assistance, please find my contact information at the bottom of this page**.

 ## **Certifications**:
 - **Security Blue Team**: Level 1 (BTL1)
 - **CompTIA**: Security+